zabrisk3/KSM-Consulting-Reddit-Project/README.md

 The output from this code will two data tables: a data table showing different Star Wars categories, and the number of times words from those categories appear in a reddit body; and a smaller data table at the end, showing the weights obtained from Linear SVM, and an overall proportion that was correctly classified through Linear SVM.
-The categories will be ranked according to weight, starting with the highest in magnitude.
+The categories will be ranked according to weight, starting with the largest in magnitude.